 Official park map.

 Oddly enough, the only recorded evidence of a road in this vicinity comes from one source: The 1912 USGS topo base map.
 The orange arrow is the approximate location of Law Hollow Trail's southwest terminus.
-A north fork appears at the same location where Law Hollow Trail turns north (blue arrow); however, the connecting path bears southwest rather than southeast like the current trail.
+A north fork appears at the same location where Law Hollow Trail turns north (blue arrow); however, the connecting path bears northwest rather than northeast like the current trail.
 East of the park limits (red arrow), the road still exists as a private lane.

 The road is shown straddling Long Branch Creek rather than being built at a level above it, which may or may not be accurate given the inconsistent cartography quality of this era.